rpaschoal/ng-chat/README.md

 }
 ```

+__Required Settings__
-* [adapter]: This will point to your adapter implementation ('MyAdapter' in the example above).
+* [adapter]{string}: This will point to your adapter implementation ('MyAdapter' in the example above).
-* [userId]: The unique id of the user that will be using the chat instance.
+* [userId]{any}: The unique id of the user that will be using the chat instance.

+__Additional Settings__
+* [title]{string}: The title to be displayed on the friends list.
+Default is "Friends".
+* [messagePlaceholder]{string}: The placeholder that is displayed in the text input on each chat window.
+Default is "Type a message".
+* [isCollapsed]{boolean}: If set to true the friends list will be rendered as collapsed by default.
+Default is false.
+* [pollFriendsList]{boolean}: If set to true the module will do a long poll on the "adapter.listFriends" method to keep the friends list updated.
+Default is false.
+* [pollingInterval]{number}: Configures the long poll interval in milliseconds.
+Default is 5000.

 ## Development Notes
 ### NPM Deployment